Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 General Notes
 -------------

 Wanting to add the ability to use course labels, I looked into making my autosplitter version.

-This was built off the aglab2 LiveSplit.SuperMario64.asl autosplitter
-	https://github.com/aglab2/LiveSplitAutoSplitters
+This is
+	functionally very similiar to aglab2's LiveSplit.SuperMario64.asl autosplitter and is what I built off of https://github.com/aglab2/LiveSplitAutoSplitters

 Notes